L0v3P01s0n/fakegpt-cli/README.md

     ./scripts/all-tests.sh
     ```

-2. Build the app using the installation script:
+2. Build the app using the installation script (which is set to linux as tartget OS by default, keep that in mind and modify it as you need):

     ```shell
     ./scripts/install.sh